How to Get Rid of Fungus Gnats in Houseplants (2-Step Method)

 Yellow sticky traps alone Only catches adults; larvae keep breeding in the soil

-Letting soil dry out Helps but doesn’t eliminate them — they come back when you water again
+Letting soil dry out Helps, but doesn’t eliminate them — they return when you water again

 Neem oil spray Messy, smelly, and inconsistent results

-Pebbles on soil surface Gaps are too big — gnats can still get through to lay eggs
+Pebbles on soil surface Gaps are too big — gnats slip through to lay eggs

-The key insight: Most remedies only target one stage of the lifecycle.
-To actually eliminate fungus gnats, you need to attack BOTH the larvae in the soil AND the flying adults at the same time.
+The key insight: most remedies only target one stage of the lifecycle.
+To actually eliminate fungus gnats, you have to hit both the larvae in the soil and the flying adults at the same time.

 The 2-Step Method That Finally Eliminated My Fungus Gnats

 After weeks of failed attempts, I found this method on a gardening forum — and it changed everything.
-The secret is simple:
+The principle is simple:

 “Attack both the larvae AND the adults at the same time.
 Miss one, and you’re stuck in an endless cycle.”